 When your child’s first tooth becomes visible, it is recommended that you schedule an appointment with the dentist.
 The dentist will want to ensure your mouth development is healthy so your teeth grow with no concerns.
 The dentist can also recommend advice and answer any of your questions.
 If your child experiences dental anxiety when it comes to visiting the dentist, help is here!

 Start your child’s oral health habits early so they become accustomed to looking after their teeth and gums when they get older.
-Eventually, your child will be more accustomed to visiting the dentist and making sure that they keep their mouth healthy every day as part of a strong kids’ oral routine.
+Eventually, it will help you child’s dental anxiety and making sure that they keep their mouth healthy every day as part of a strong kids’ oral routine.

 If your child is due for a check-up, we’d be more than happy to welcome you both.
 Contact us at Complete Family Dental here to get started!